Triberg © Sergei Gussev

 Another charming village in the Black Forest, Triberg has a lot to offer visitors and is something of a cultural centre.
 The true spirit of the Black Forest is brought to life in the Schwarzwald-Museum of Triberg, which documents the old traditions and lifestyle of this unique region, with displays of costumes, handcrafts (including clocks, naturally) and furnishings.
 It also boasts Europe's biggest barrel organ collection.
 Another of Triberg's most interesting attractions is the pilgrimage church called Maria in the Fir, an 18th-century, Baroque church.

-Nearby Gutach, a popular excursion, contains original Black Forest homes up to four centuries old at the Freilchtmuseum Schwarzwalder.
-An exceptional waterfall at Gutach, one of Germany's highest waterfall, drops down the mountainside in seven stages, accessible by a lovely walking trail.
-South of Triberg a huge variety of elaborate Black Forest clocks are on display at the German Clock Museum, to be found at Gerwigstrasse in the village of Furtwangen.
+Nearby Gutach, a popular excursion from Triberg, contains original Black Forest homes up to four centuries old at the Freilchtmuseum Schwarzwalder.
+An exceptional waterfall at Gutach, one of Germany's highest waterfalls, drops down the mountainside in seven stages, accessible by a lovely walking trail.
+South of Triberg, a huge variety of elaborate Black Forest clocks are on display at the German Clock Museum, to be found at Gerwigstrasse in the village of Furtwangen.
 The Baden Black Forest Railway, which runs through spectacular mountain and forest scenery, winds and tunnels through the area around the town.